Alexandre-Rio/HMM-COVID-19/README.md

 The State-Space Model described in the Appendix is implemented in `model.py`.

-Model:
-*To be written*

 # SMC Filtering Algorithm

-The SMC filtering algorithm is implemented in `model.py`.
+The SMC filtering algorithm is implemented in `filtering.py`.

 # Other